Precious metals investment guide โ€” gold, silver, platinum, palladium and rhodium bars and coins

 Physical Bullion: Coins and Bars

-• Gold: American Gold Eagles, Canadian Maple Leafs, or Krugerrands for maximum liquidity.
-Bars from major refiners (PAMP Suisse, Credit Suisse) offer lower premiums but slightly less liquidity.
+What to buy: For gold โ€” American Gold Eagles, Canadian Maple Leafs, or Krugerrands for maximum liquidity.
+Bars from major refiners (PAMP Suisse, Credit Suisse) offer lower premiums.
+For silver โ€” American Silver Eagles or Canadian Maple Leafs for coins; 10 oz or 100 oz bars for lowest premiums.

-Premiums: Expect to pay 3-8% over spot price for gold coins, 2-5% for gold bars, 10-15% for silver coins, 5-8% for silver bars.
-Platinum and palladium premiums range 8-15%.
-These premiums represent dealer markup, fabrication costs, and distribution expenses.
+Premiums: Expect 3โ€“8% over spot for gold coins, 2โ€“5% for gold bars, 10โ€“15% for silver coins, 5โ€“8% for silver bars.

 ETFs: Paper Exposure